Nortriptyline

 CATEGORY:C

-BREAST FEEDING: Breast feeding is contraindicated in HIV infection
+BREAST FEEDING: Breast feeding is contraindicated

 NEONATAL SIDE EFFECTS: